 The operation is usually done by keyhole surgery (Arthroscopy).

-Most people are given a General Anaesthetic (you will be asleep).
-Some people will also have an Interscalene nerve block which will numb the arm and may last for 12-24 hours.
-This is to help with pain relief following your surgery.
+I prefer a General Anaesthetic (you will be asleep) for most patients along with an Interscalene nerve block.
+This numbs the arm for 12-24 hours and helps with pain relief following your surgery.

 What are the potential benefits of the procedure?